Transport of Spin and Mass at Normal-Superfluid Interfaces in the Unitary Fermi Gas: Theoretical Model

 For clarity, and to introduce our notation, below we review the solutions to the BdG equations in the presence of spin imbalance~\cite{van_schaeybroeck2009normal-superfluid,van_schaeybroeck2007normal-superfluid}.
 We will refer to the solutions of (\ref{eqn:alpha}) and (\ref{eqn:beta}) as the $\alpha$ and $\beta$ branch, respectively.
 We denote momentum in the normal-phase by $k$ and in the superfluid by $q$.
-In the normal phase, the volume-normalized eigenstates on both branches have the form: